Mount Pinatubo Trekking Adventure

-And this is why we are inseparable, picture!
+And this is why we were inseparable, picture!

 And we continued walking and walking.

-It was good that the weather is fine.
-It's actually windy which also help us to cool off a bit from walking.
+It was good that the weather was fine.
+It was actually windy which also helped us to cool off a bit from walking.

-From there, there'll be a signboard that shows how many minutes yet per age generation to reach the crater lake.
-So where do "bagets" belong?
+From there, there is a signboard that shows how many minutes yet per age generation to reach the crater lake.
+So which bracket we belong?

 The way to the crater lake starting from this point is too narrow wherein we needed to be in line.
-There are a lot of hikers along with us causing trek traffic.
-After 15 minutes or so, we can't find anything yet but endless path.
-That signboard is untrue.
+There were a lot of hikers along with us causing traffic.
+After 15 minutes or so, we can’t find anything yet but endless path.
+That signboard was untrue.
 Hehehe! =)

-It took few seconds before it hits to my head that I'm already here.
+It took few seconds before it hit to my head that I reached it.
 I was in awe, all the weariness vanished when I saw this beautiful spot.
 The crater lake right before my eyes.

-Some took a dip on the lake, some did some photo ops, some rested for awhile and some just nourished their moment (emotional moments).
+Some took a dip on the lake, some did some photo ops, some took a rest for awhile and some just nourished the moment.

 I planned to take a dip but backed off after I felt cold.
 So I instead joined the others to kayak to the other side of the crater lake.
 The fee costs PHP 350.00 per person.
 One boat can fit up to 7 persons utmost (excluding the boatman).

 The view from other side is awesome.
 It felt like we’re in a setting of a movie in quest for something.
 The lake’s water is hot to warm.
 The water near the shore is steaming.
 A sight like this shouldn’t be missed.
 We couldn’t helped but to take a lot of pictures.
 A group shot shouldn’t be missed too.